Jun 27 , 2020

 (Clipper Lighter and flint with packing tool, image from Smokea)

 So, if you have a cone or a hollowed-out cigarette tube, you can use your Clipper lighter to tap down and pack the loose weed in either one because Clipper lighters come with an attachment for that very purpose – handy that!
 There is a multi-tool that you can access by pulling up on the lighter’s flint roller – the part that you flick when you ignite a lighter.
 The tool slides out and you can use it to tamp down the weed or roll a joint paper around it as a handy guide.
-That’s it – short, simple and to the point, and you are welcome for that!
-Some people might prefer Bics over Clipper lighters, but to each his or her own and the hidden packing tool is a plus in its favor.
+That’s it – short, simple and to the point!
+Some people might prefer Bics over Clipper lighters, but to each his or her own and the hidden packing tool is a plus, especially for anyone who may need to roll on the go.

 See what we mean in this video showcase about how to pack a joint with a Clipper lighter: